StanfordBioinformatics/Hummingbird/README.md

-# Hummingbird: provide fast and cheap configurations to run genomics applications on Google cloud
+# Hummingbird: Efficient Performance Prediction for Executing Genomic Applications in the Cloud

 ## Overview